Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/datastorage.md

 A complete longitudinal patient health record may feasibly span 100 years or more.
 This presents numerous challenges, espcially considering that the earliest EMR systems were only first written in the early 1970s.
 Statue of limitations require that healthcare practitioners keep pediatric records until an 18th birthday, but even an 18 year storage requirement by providers falls well short of a 76yr life expectancy.
 Anybody over 30 years of age is therefore almost guaranteed to have some records on hardcopy paper, compact disk, USB drive, floppy drive, or other storage medium.

+As such, this implementation guide concerns itself with this specific data storage challenge that is unique to patients, and does not immediately assume availability of B2B over-the-wire data interfaces.
+This guide differs from guides produced by other working groups, in that it is less concerned with over-the-wire workflows, and more concerned with the notion of a patient asking for a copy of their complete medical history, and how that would work with compact disks, digital video disks, thumbdrive, and other storage devices for bulk data; and how that would be imported into the another system.

 > Note: The only portion of this Implementation Guide that is required for conformance testing is the ability to import/export the .sphr filetype.
 All other parts of this implementation guide are optional, and are provided to assist the implementor in modeling patient histories in FHIR format.

 ### FHIR Storage